robocomp/robocomp/doc/robocompdsl.md

     bin/mycomponent --Ice.Config=etc/config

 and watch the robot avoiding obstacles!
+Change the code to improve the behavior of the robot.

 ## Updating the source code of a component after modifying its CDSL file
 Once we generated our component we might change our mind and decide to add a new connection to another interface or to publish a new topic.
 In these cases we can regenerate the code of the component just by changing the *.cdsl* file and executing again the command.